Pratik Mhatre

 My name is Pratik Mhatre.
 I have a Ph.D. in Urban and Regional Science program from Texas A&M University, College Station.
 I also have a Masters Degree in Public Policy from Georgia Institute of Technology, Atlanta, and an undergraduate degree in Architecture from PiCA, University of Mumbai, India.

-My current research interests are in understanding how education and early-life conditions impact later-life health and cognition in nationally-representative samples.
-I hope to better understand early-life interventions to improve the long-term lives of future older Americans.
+My current research interests are understanding how education and early-life conditions impact later-life health and cognition in nationally representative samples.
+I hope to understand better early-life interventions to improve the long-term lives of future older Americans.

 I continue to be interested in the linkages between educational outcomes in the neighborhoods they are located in to examine subsequent neighborhood or demographic changes, if any.
 I am deeply interested in the relationship between public policy and the environment, especially the intersection of public education & health policies and their impact on the socioeconomic characteristics of the neighborhood/community.
 I remain curious about how mindsets and college access/readiness initiatives affect academic outcomes and in efforts to explore the impact of educator mindsets, school norms, and classroom climate on students’ learning mindsets.